-Food sovereignty1: A political term springing from a movement.
+Food sovereignty: A political term springing from a movement.
 According to the 2007 Declaration of Nyéléni, it is "The right of peoples, communities, and countries to define their own agricultural, labour, fishing, food and land policies which are ecologically, socially, economically and culturally appropriate to their unique circumstances.
-Food sovereignty means the primacy of people's and community's rights to food and food production, over trade concerns."2
+Food sovereignty means the primacy of people's and community's rights to food and food production, over trade concerns."

-Food security3: The FAO states, "Food security exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food that meets their dietary needs and food preferences for an active and healthy life."
+Food security: The FAO states, "Food security exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food that meets their dietary needs and food preferences for an active and healthy life."

 Human Trafficking: Article 3, paragraph (a) of the Protocol to Prevent, Suppress and Punish Trafficking in Persons defines Trafficking in Persons as the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
-Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal of organs.4
+Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal of organs.

 Sexual and reproductive health and rights (SRHR): It is important to advocate that any mention of SRHR, or even sexual and reproductive health and reproductive rights (SRH and RR), is done without gualifications, meaning without calling specifically for "in accordance with ICPD or Beijing."
 Women's human rights advocates prioritize advocating for the full SRHR package and over the last twenty years have fought hard for including sexual rights, which recognizes the autonomy and bodily integrity of all persons to control all aspects of one's sexuality and unqualified mention of reproductive rights which include the right of all people to decide the number and spacing of their children and access information on sexual and reproductive health and comprehensive sexuality education.
-Introducing gualifiers, such as those mentioned above is a tactic for some governments to oppose a broader definition of reproductive rights, which can include access to safe and legal abortion.5 use, in order to reduce emissions and lessen climate impacts.
-Climate justice is a rights-based frame.6
+Introducing gualifiers, such as those mentioned above is a tactic for some governments to oppose a broader definition of reproductive rights, which can include access to safe and legal abortion.

 Climate Justice: This concept is based on the view of transforming the model of development, or economics, in a way that addresses all people's needs and experiences and that enables and brings about a redistribution of resources.
-This includes an assessment of - and change in - how and how much we
+This includes an assessment of - and change in - how and how much we use, in order to reduce emissions and lessen climate impacts.
+Climate justice is a rights-based frame.